-Our team is made up of social workers, educators, youth workers, and Indigenous practitioners who have expertise and knowledge in youth mental health (see about section for team bios).
-We are able to work with youth on a variety of goals including mental health skills, self-care, goal setting, task management, referrals, cultural identity, professional development, and academic support.
+The mental health team is made up of social workers, educators, youth workers, and Indigenous practitioners who have extensive knowledge and expertise in youth mental health.
+These mentors work closely with youth to identify their self-determined needs and goals related to overall well-being, such as mental health skills, self-care, goal setting, task management, referrals, cultural identity, professional development, and academic support.
 In addition, the program also provides access to a team of cultural mentors, including traditional Knowledge Keepers, Healers, and Oshkaabewis (Traditional Helpers) to support cultural teachings, healing, and ceremonies.

 Looking for more information about how our mentorship program works?
 Check out our Mentorship Information Session video!

 Nyle is an Anishnaabe artist, storyteller and Oshkaabewis (Traditional Helper) from Chippewas of Nawash Unceded First Nation.
 His art depicts the interconnectedness of all living things and incorporates teachings based on traditional knowledge.
 Nyle has worked on numerous projects supporting community organizations such as Anishnawbe Health Toronto, 7th Generation Image Makers, Chippewas of Nawash Health Centre, TakingITGlobal, Canadian Roots Exchange, Lower Simcoe Underpass Mural Project, Bold Realities Project, Sketch Toronto and Inkdigenous Tattoo Studio and Gallery.
 His work draws inspiration from woodland painters, Storytellers and the traditions of his Anishnaabe culture.

 Ian Akiwenzie manidog nimiwag makes the spirits dance dizhnikaaz!
 Ian is wolf clan dodem from Chippewas of Nawash Unceeded Doonjebah.
 Ian has been dancing for 48 years and has been drug and alcohol free for 27.
 Ian is currently a dancer for Redsky Performance, and has also sung on music productions for the Redsky Performance.
-In addition, Ian has also sung with two champion drum groups on several powwow recordings (cds) and has been nominated for best traditional music at the National Aboriginal Music Awards!
+In addition, Ian has also sung with two champion drum groups on several powwow recordings and has been nominated for best traditional music at the National Aboriginal Music Awards!
 Ian is an accomplished beader of 27 years, with 10 years on layout and design in the Indigenous arts world.